-There are no significant areas of estimation uncertainty and critical judgements in applying accounting policies that have significant effect on the amounts recognised in the financial statements other than those disclosed
+There are no significant areas of estimation uncertainty and critical judgements in applying accounting policies that have significant effect on the amounts recognised in the financial statements other than those disclosed in:-

-Note 3 - assessment on impairment of bearer plants assessment on impairment of goodwill Note 4 Note 7 impairment loss of interest in subsidiaries extended warranties

-Note 10 - deferred tax asset recognition

-Note 21.4 - allocation of transaction price as contract liabilities for free servicing and complimentary

-Note 24 - income tax recognition

-Note 31.7 - fair value of unquoted investments
+Note 3 - assessment on impairment of bearer plants Note 4 - incremental borrowing rate in relation to leases Note 8 - impairment loss of interest in subsidiaries Note 11 - deferred tax asset recognition Note 22.4 - allocation of transaction price as contract liabilities for free servicing and complimentary extended warranties Note 25 - income tax recognition Note 32.7 - fair value of unquoted investments

-2. SIGNIFICANT ACCOUNTING POLICIES
+2. Significant accounting policies

-The accounting policies set out below have been applied consistently to the periods presented in these financial statements, and in preparing the opening MFRSs statement of financial position of the Group and of the Company at 1 January 2017 (the transition date to MFRS framework), unless otherwise stated.
+The accounting policies set out below have been applied consistently to the periods presented in these financial statements, and have been applied consistently by Group entities, unless otherwise stated.